amba-create/solana-sniper-bot-reverse-engineering/README.md

 - Trained on a **time-based** 80/20 split (76,741 train / 19,186 test rows) — never a random split, to avoid look-ahead bias.
 The 80/20 ratio is a standard default; the deliberate choice is the chronological ordering, which prevents the model training on events that occurred after its test events
 - Test-set performance: PR-AUC 0.7362, precision 0.7290, recall 0.5826, F1 0.6476
 - **Population-reweighted evaluation**: the test set's negative class is subsampled to 80,000 events (~25% positive rate), not the true population rate.
 Recall and false-positive rate are invariant to this subsampling, so both can be reweighted to the true population base rate (0.314%, across all 5,076,421 deploy events) without rescoring every candidate.
 At that base rate: precision falls to **2.48%** (recall unchanged at 58.3%, F1 4.76%).
 Pointed at every deploy event on Solana rather than this curated set, roughly 1 in 40 flagged tokens would be a genuine match, not roughly 3 in 4 — the expected effect of subsampling, reported so balanced-set precision is not mistaken for real-world precision
-- Interpretability via SHAP (`TreeExplainer`) [4], based on the Shapley value from cooperative game theory [5]; top features are translated into plain-language rules in the notebook
+- Interpretability via SHAP (`TreeExplainer`) [4], based on the Shapley value from cooperative game theory [5]; top features are translated into plain-language rules in the notebook.
+The top-10 features by mean |SHAP value| are dominated by `cum_n_distinct_tokens` and `launchpad_platform`, consistent with the deployer-track-record hypothesis
 - **Leakage audit**: since positives are sourced from the Kaggle-mirrored data and negatives from an externally downloaded file, the two could in principle use inconsistent timestamp encoding (a bug found in at least one other team's early attempt at this problem).
 Comparing raw schemas, timestamp ranges, and units between the two sources found no mismatch — both use the same encoding and cover the same period

 ## Part 3 — Replica strategy backtest